-The shores were a tangled mass of impenetrable leaves.
-Were it not for our guide and the sign we’d never have seen it or known AmaZOOnico was there.
+The shores of the Amazon are a tangled mass of impenetrable leaves.
+Probably branches, too, but they were obscured by the leaves!
+Were it not for our guide and the AmaZOOnico sign, we’d never have seen it or known the animal rescue center was there.

-As we climbed out of the boat we were greeted and escorted up a set of stairs to the welcome center, a small building holding a ticket office and small gift shop.
-The reserve makes a little money from tourism and souvenir sales but not enough to support itself.
-It survives through volunteer labor and the kindness of generous donors worldwide.
+As we climbed out of the boat, a volunteer greeted us and sent us up a set of stairs.
+The welcome center is not much more than a small building holding a ticket office and small gift shop.
+The reserve makes a little money from tourism and souvenir sales, but it certainly isn’t enough to support itself.
+AmaZOOnico mainly survives through volunteer labor and the kindness of generous donors worldwide.

 Our guide was a volunteer from Germany.
 Volunteers at amaZOOnico work 5 days a week, 7am to 5pm, with 2 days off a week.
 They work for a minimum of 6 weeks and get a variety of experiences.
 It is hard but very rewarding work.

-As she took us past the various cages our guide told us stories about the animals we were passing.
+As she took us past the various cages, we heard about the animals we were passing.
 Most of the stories were sad ones: wings clipped so birds could never fly again, pets abandoned by their owners, animals rescued from poachers, or found injured along the road.

-Here are a few of the animals we saw there.
-I hope you’ll forgive us for the photos that are out of focus; Dan did the best he could.
-Even more interesting animals were hiding, like the kinkajou and anaconda.
+Here are a few of the Amazon animals we saw there.
+I hope you’ll forgive us for the photos that are out of focus.
+Dan did the best he could, but animals rarely stop to pose for selfies.
+Plus, the most interesting animals were hiding, like the kinkajou and anaconda.

 - By bus: In Tena, find one of the bus terminals or Centinela Jumandy tena.
 Take a bus to Puerto Barantilla ($2.50 / 1.5h).